Chess >

 PHÄNOMEN BLIND-SCHACH, L. Steinkohl,Düsseldorf, 1992, p, mint, 163p, a good discussion of this topic plus some 54 examples with discussion of the game and place.
 One such interesting one is a game Steinitz- Lord Randolph Churchill (father of Winston).
 German. $30

 PRICE SPECIAL BADEN BADEN 1925, Edited by Jimmy Adams.
 Yorklyn, 1991.
 Hardback, 382 pages.
 Notes by Grekov and a host of great annotators including Lasker, Alekhine, Tartakower, Rabinovich, Burn, Grünfeld, Grigoriev, Levenfish, Romanovsky, Sozin, a.o., A tournament book worthy of this great event, which was one of Alekhine's finest performances.
 Easily one of the best tournament books ever published in English, with a cornucopia of great games from the golden age of hypermodern chess.
 Also included is a full translation of Alekhine's booklet (originally published in French) on the Theoretical Value of the Openings at Baden Baden 1925, along with surveys of the tournament by Tarrasch, Kmoch, Tartakower, Helms, Goetz, and Kagan.
-Won by Alekhine ahead of Rubinstein, Sämisch, Bogoljubow, Marshall, Tartakover,... regular mint copy, $45*.
+Won by Alekhine ahead of Rubinstein, Sämisch, Bogoljubow, Marshall, Tartakover,... regular mint copy, $60*.NOTE: THIS BOOK IN SHORT SUPPLY—NO LONGER AVAILABLE FROM DEALERS EXCEPT FROM PREVIOUS STOCK.
 Two slightly lesser copies, somewhat rubbed cloth on front cover, $36 each.

 PRINCESS ANNA MURAT, 3.5 x 4.5cm drawing of another of Morphy's "social" opponents.
 See p.
 159 of Lawson's Morphy book.
 Along with a xerox of the cover of an "OUR FOLDER" issue. $8.